 - Sensitive (changes with body position or with respiration)

 - Small (murmur limited to a small area and not radiating away from this area)

 - Soft (low amplitude)

 - Systolic (occurs during and is limited to systole)

-Stenosis refers to the abnormal narrowing of a valve orifice, commonly seen when age-related calcific deposits (“degenerative calcification”) occur in the aortic valve or when the mitral valve has been damaged by scar tissue from healed rheumatic heart disease (RHD), mostly seen in developing countries; or by myxomatous disease and fibroelastic deficiency, which is more common in developed countries.
+Stenosis is the abnormal narrowing of a valve orifice, commonly seen when age-related calcific deposits (“degenerative calcification”) occur in the aortic valve.
+Stenosis is also seen in a mitral valve damaged by scar tissue from healed rheumatic heart disease (RHD), mostly seen in developing countries, or by myxomatous disease and fibroelastic deficiency, more common in developed countries.

 Regurgitation refers to the abnormal backward flow of blood from a high-pressure chamber to a low-pressure chamber, often due to an incompetent valve (i.e., a valve that cannot close properly).
-An example is aortic regurgitation (AR), most commonly due to congenital or degenerative abnormalities of the aortic leaflets, aortic root, and ascending aorta in developed countries, while RHD remains the most common cause of severe AR worldwide.
+An example is valvular aortic regurgitation (AR), most commonly due to congenital or degenerative abnormalities of the aortic leaflets, aortic root, and ascending aorta in developed countries.
+At the same time, RHD remains the most common cause of severe AR worldwide.
+[10.11]

 Origins and Timing of the Heart Sounds